plebbit/plebbit-js/README.md

-  lastPostCid?: string // the most recent post in the linked list of posts lastCommenttCid?: string // the most recent comment (posts and replies included), last comment is often displayed with a list of forums posts?: Pages // only preload page 1 sorted by 'hot', might preload more later, comments should include Comment + CommentUpdate data challengeTypes?: ChallengeType[] // optional, only used for displaying on frontend, don't rely on it for challenge negotiation statsCid?: string
+  lastPostCid?: string // the most recent post in the linked list of posts lastCommenttCid?: string // the most recent comment (posts and replies included), last comment is often displayed with a list of forums posts?: Pages // only preload page 1 sorted by 'hot', might preload more later, comments should include Comment + CommentUpdate data statsCid?: string
   createdAt: number
   updatedAt: number